Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of

-{\em Discussion.}--- The detailed temperature scans suggest an intimate relation between the PM-HO phase transition and the commensurate excitations at $\vec{Q}_0$.
-The latter show a softening towards $T_0$, much like the critical fluctuations of a second-order phase transition.
-In marked difference, the incommensurate excitations at $\vec{Q}_1$ do not show any significant softening but persist at essentially constant intensity when $T_0$ is approached from higher temperatures.
+Our experimental results suggest an intimate relation between the PM--HO phase transition and the commensurate excitations at $\vec{Q}_0$.
+The latter show enhanced damping towards $T_0$, much like the critical fluctuations of a second-order magnetic phase transition.
+In marked contrast, the incommensurate excitations at $\vec{Q}_1$ do not show a peak of $1/\Gamma$.
+Instead, $\Gamma$ remains essentially constant when $T_0$ is approached from high temperatures.
 The opening of the gap in these incommensurate excitations may in turn be interpreted as a simple {\em consequence} of the onset of the HO.
-This view is not incompatible with the proposal \cite{wie07a} that the incommensurate excitations are mainly responsible for the magnitude of the specific-heat anomaly.
+This view is not incompatible with the proposal \cite{wie07a} that the incommensurate excitations at ${\vec Q}_1$ are mainly responsible for the magnitude of the specific-heat anomaly.

 The commensurate fluctuations at $\vec{Q}_0$ -- although being peaked exactly at $T_0$ -- do not become critical, i.e., the corresponding static susceptibility does not diverge.
-The latter is only expected if the magnetic order becomes static at $\vec{Q}_0$ below $T_0$, which would be the case in the pressure-induced LMAF phase, but not in the HO phase.
+The latter is only expected if the magnetic order with $\qaf=(0,0,1)$, which is represented by a Bragg peak at $\vec{Q}_0$, becomes static below $T_0$.
+This would be the case in the pressure-induced LMAF phase, but not in the HO phase.
 What is then the role of the $\vec{Q}_0$ magnetic fluctuations?

 It is instructive to discuss the interplay of hidden order and magnetism using the order-parameter language.
 If HO and magnetism would simply represent competing order parameters $\pho$ and $\paf$, with ordering wavevectors $\qho$ and $\qaf$, respectively, an enhancement of the HO would lead to a suppression of magnetism and vice versa.
 In particular, it would be expected that magnetic fluctuations are suppressed instead of enhanced when approaching the HO transition.
-Moreover, one would not expect that the HO couples to the magnetism in a wavevector-selective manner: To lowest order the allowed coupling in a Landau functional is of the form $|\pho|^2|\paf|^2$, which does not require any relationship between $\qho$ and $\qaf$.
+Moreover, one would not expect that the HO couples to the magnetism in a wavevector-selective manner: to lowest order the allowed coupling in a Landau functional is of the form $|\pho|^2|\paf|^2$, which does not require any relationship between $\qho$ and $\qaf$.
 Therefore, a standard scenario of competing orders with differing symmetries, inferred from the parasitic nature of the small-moment antiferromagnetism and the temperature-pressure phase diagram \cite{nik10a}, does not easily account for our data.